Facebook pixel Introducing Sources: Adding Dropped Quotes | Tutoring Resources

 Signal Phrases

-Did you know that some bread batters should be hand mixed?
+People new to baking may not know that some bread batters should be hand mixed.
 “This light mixing technique produces quick breads with a lovely open crumb” (Greenspan 2).

-Did you know that some bread batters should be hand mixed?
-According to Dorrie Greenspan, author of Baking: From My Home to Yours, “This light mixing technique produces quick breads with a lovely open crumb” (2).
+People new to baking may not know that some bread batters should be hand mixed.
+According to Dornie Greenspan, author of Baking: From My Home to Yours, “This light mixing technique produces quick breads with a lovely open crumb” (2).

 Signal Phrase Examples